Saturday, February 21, 2015

 Rural Bourgeois:

-• Financial base is very strong.
+• The financial base is very strong.

-• 20% of total peasant was rich farmer.
+• 20% of the total peasants were rich farmers.
 They occupied 60-70% land.

 Rural Proletariat:

-• They cultivated small portion of land.
+• They cultivated a small portion of land.

 • Most of them had no land.